 To acquire a permit, one must submit original copies of proof of citizenship, title of the vehicle, a valid vehicle registration certificate, and a valid driver's license.
 A processing fee must be paid to either a Banjercito (Mexican Army Bank) branch located at a Mexican Customs (Aduanas) office at the port of entry or at one of the Mexican Consulates located in the U.S. Mexican law also requires the posting of a bond at a Banjercito office to guarantee the export of the car from Mexico within the time period determined at the time of the application.
 For this purpose, American Express, Visa or MasterCard credit card holders will be asked to provide credit card information; others will need to make a cash deposit between $200.00 and $400.00 USD, depending on the make/model/year of the vehicle.
 In order to recover this bond or avoid credit card charges, travelers must be physically present with the imported vehicle at any Mexican Customs office immediately prior to departing Mexico.
 Regardless of any official or unofficial advice to the contrary, vehicle permits cannot be obtained at checkpoints in the interior of Mexico.
-Complete information on procedures for taking your car into Mexico is available from the Embassy of Mexico.
+Please read the complete information on procedures for taking your car into Mexico.

 Travelers should avoid individuals who wait outside vehicle permit offices and offer to obtain permits without waiting in line, even if they appear to be government officials.
 There have been reports of fraudulent or counterfeit permits being issued adjacent to vehicle import permit offices in the border areas.
 If the proper permit is not obtained before entering Mexico and cannot be obtained at the Banjercito branch at the port of entry, do not proceed to the interior.
 Travelers without the proper permit may be incarcerated, fined and/or have their vehicle seized at immigration/customs checkpoints.
 For further information, contact Mexican Customs about appropriate vehicle permits.